 To provide you with some guidelines, here is a summary drawn from Healthline and Talk Soon Talk Often resources.
 As this is a guide, should you require further assistance and specificity, please contact a health professional.

 How you can help

 In the early years:

 - Use the correct labelling for body parts.
-When we use different or coded words, it can cause confusion and make it seem that there is something secretive about our bodies.
+When we use different or coded words, it can cause confusion and make it seem as though there is something secretive about our bodies.

 - Reinforce the idea of body ownership: every individual has control over his or her body

-- A simple action here is to underline that ‘no means no.’ If your child asks you to stop tickling them, then model that.
+- A simple action is to underline that ‘no means no.’ If your child asks you to stop tickling them, model that.

-- Talk to your son about the importance of ‘telling’ and that different levels of access to him is okay.
+- Talk to your child about the importance of ‘telling’ and that different levels of access are okay.
 For instance, a hug from mum or dad is different to that of a stranger.

 In the upper primary/lower secondary years: